 In addition to creating the new UserProfile, you should also see that each user's Windows environment is set up to provide access to GemStone.
-That discussion is on page 126.
+This is described in the GemStone Installation Guide.

-GemStone Smalltalk provides two methods for adding a user.
+GemStone Smalltalk provides several methods for adding a user.
 The simplified form requires only a UserId and a password.
 The complete form also allows you to set the user's default segment, and the privileges and groups for that segment.